 Ever since Tasha’s Cauldron of Everything released, giving players more advanced ways of customising their character, the concept of ‘best races’ for a class depends less on ability increases, and more on proficiencies or skills that come with the race.

-The Shifter race can alter themselves to take on a more bestial appearance, while gaining an ability increase and special feature.
-One of the shifted appearances, the Wildhunt, increases your Wisdom score by two, and gives you advantage on Wisdom checks.
+The Shifter race can alter themselves to take on a more bestial appearance, while gaining temporary hit points and a special feature.
+One of the shifted appearances, the Wildhunt, gives you advantage on Wisdom checks.
 You can only shift once per long or short rest, but, since shifting can be done as a bonus action and lasts for a minute, it can be a clutch spell boost during combat.

 The two significant benefits that being a Kalashtar brings to a Druid are the advantage on Wisdom saving throws, and the ability to speak telepathically to a creature within ten feet times your Druid level.
 That last feature can be incredibly helpful, since you technically can’t speak common or other languages while in Wild Shape.
 This could make your Wild Shape a fantastic forward scout for the party.